dominicrodger/django-tinycontent/README.rst

 a dotted path to a callable that takes the raw content and returns the transformed content.

-django-tinycontent supports Django 1.4 and Django 1.5.
-Python 2.6
-works with both versions of Django, and Python 3.3 is supported for Django 1.5.
+django-tinycontent supports all versions of Django from 1.4 to 1.7.
+Python 2.6 works with both versions of Django, and Python 3.3 is supported for versions of Django from 1.5.

 Changelog
 ---------